Office of Innovations in Teaching & Learning

 Policy and procedure for temporarily reactivating an archived Canvas course.

-- Canvas guest access for people not affiliated with CMC.
-If you would like to add someone to your course who is not affiliated with CMC, please submit this request.
-You will need to submit paperwork to the Office of Innovations.
+- Request Canvas guest access for people not affiliated with CMC.
+This form is for providing Canvas access to someone who is not affiliated with CMC or employed by CMC.
 You can find the necessary paperwork that you’ll need to file with CMC to obtain Canvas access for a non-CMC guest in the My CMC portal here (log-in required).
 The form will also provide you with links to the necessary paperwork.

 Help us define the way we can serve you by sending us your feedback or innovative ideas.
 You are welcome to directly contact us for this purpose.